Booligoosh/sydneybikemap/tiles/README.md

 # Serve the tiles

-You can use any webserver to serve the tiles from `tiles/output`.
+You can use any webserver to serve the tiles from the directory.
 However, [`serve`](https://www.npmjs.com/package/serve) is recommended and a `serve.json` configuration has been provided.

 Eg: